Dauliac/Cours/book/markdown/sdlc/index.md

 ______________________________________________________________________

-In Continuous Delivery, versions are ready to be deployed but are not deployed automatically.
+In Continuous Delivery, versions are ready to be deployed but aren't deployed automatically.

 ### A picture is worth a thousand words: